OpenNMT/OpenNMT-py/docs/source/examples/LanguageModelGeneration.md

 ## Step 1: Prepare the subword model - BPE with pyonmttok

 This snippet will train a bpe of 40000 symbols on the train dataset.
-The bpe model will be stored in "subwords.bpe" and the train, valid and test set will be tokenized and saved.
+The bpe model will be stored in *subwords.bpe* and the train/valid/test sets will be tokenized and saved.

 The tokenized files won't be used for training.
 Indeed, dynamic iteration over the training dataset allows on the fly tokenization using transforms (see step 2).